gsegt/keyboard/README.md

     python -m pip install -U -r requirements.txt
     ```

+> [!NOTE]
+> In a nix environment supporting nix direnv, the system should create a suitable shell with the necessary packages.

 Run the setup and follow instructions to clone and setup qmk firmware:

     ```sh